inu847/cne_apps/FLUTTER_PLATFORM_BEST_PRACTICES.md

 ## Overview

 This document outlines best practices for handling platform-specific code in Flutter applications, with a focus on ensuring robust cross-platform compatibility.
-These recommendations are particularly relevant for the CNE POS Apps project, which needs to run on multiple platforms including web, Windows, Linux, Android, and iOS.
+These recommendations are particularly relevant for the DompetKasir project, which needs to run on multiple platforms including web, Windows, Linux, Android, and iOS.

 ## Platform Detection